 Except as to facts the disclosure of which is barred by the attorney-client privilege, when a party becomes aware of facts that probably render an appeal moot, that party shall provide notice of the facts to the court and to the other party or parties to the appeal, and may file a motion to dismiss the appeal.
-If a party becomes aware of facts that probably render an appeal moot and fails promptly to inform the other party or parties to the appeal and the court dismisses the appeal as moot, the court, on motion of the aggrieved party, may award costs and attorney fees incurred by the aggrieved party incurred after notice should have been given of the facts probably rendering the appeal moot, payable by the party who had knowledge of the facts.
+If a party becomes aware of facts that probably render an appeal

-See, e.g., ORS 19.235(1) and (2) (trial court summary determinations of appealability); ORS 19.370(5)-(7) (correction of, addition to, and settling of transcripts); ORS 19.375(2) (designating party responsible for preparation of additional parts of transcript); ORS 138.500 (determinations of indigency and preparation of a transcript at state expense and appointment of counsel on appeal).
+&lt;sup>1 See, e.g., ORS 19.235(1) and (2) (trial court summary determinations of appealability); ORS 19.370(5)-(7) (correction of, addition to, and settling of transcripts); ORS 19.375(2) (designating party responsible for preparation of additional parts of transcript); ORS 138.500 (determinations of indigency and preparation of a transcript at state expense and appointment of counsel on appeal).